SoftFluent/SoftFluent.Windows/README.md

 # UniversalConverter

-Stop writing boring converters.
-You'll find some example on our blog: <http://blog.codefluententities.com/2015/02/03/wpf-universal-converter>
+Stop writing boring converters, use the `UniversalConverter`!
+You'll find some examples on our blog: <http://blog.codefluententities.com/2015/02/03/wpf-universal-converter>